wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/data-services/securing-data-services.md

     Composite Applications in the
     Server](https://docs.wso2.com/display/ADMIN44x/Deploying+Composite+Applications+in+the+Server)
     .
-3. Start the ESB profile.
-The data service is now deployed in WSO2 EI.
+3. Start the Micro Integrator.
+The data service is now deployed in Micro Integrator.